 A handful of pair styles which are optimized for improved CPU performance on single or multiple cores.
 These include EAM, LJ, CHARMM, and Morse potentials.
 The styles have an “opt” suffix in their style name.
-The Speed opt doc page gives details of how to build and use this package.
+The OPT package page gives details of how to build and use this package.
 Its styles can be invoked at run time via the “-sf opt” or “-suffix opt” command-line switches.
 See also the KOKKOS, USER-INTEL, and USER-OMP packages, which have styles optimized for CPU performance.

 Authors: James Fischer (High Performance Technologies), David Richie, and Vincent Natoli (Stone Ridge Technology).